zilexa/Homeserver/filesystem/README.md

 Note this will delete your data.
 To convert EXT4 disks or add existing BtrFS disks to a filesystem, Google.
 - unmount all the drives you are going to format: for each disk `sudo umount /media/(diskname)`
 - list the disk devices: `sudo fdisk -l`
-- Scenario 1 and 2-option1: create a filesystem per disk: run `sudo mkfs.btrfs -f -L data1 –m single /dev/sda` for each disk device.
+- Scenario 1 and 2-option1: create a filesystem per disk: run `sudo mkfs.btrfs -f -L data1 /dev/sda` for each disk device.
   - Change label `data1` and path `/dev/sda` for each disk.
   - At least one disk should have label `parity1` and one disk `backup1`.
 This way you can add such disks later and easily update the config of your backup and snapraid tasks.
 - Scenario2-option2: Create a single filesystem across all disks (except a dedicated backup disk) `sudo mkfs.btrfs -f -L pool –d raid1 /dev/sda /dev/sdb (add paths)`.